What are the qualities of a good sales rep?

 After all, you can’t achieve meaningful career growth without honing your skills or acquiring new knowledge and techniques.
 And learning literally pays off: Employees produce 50% higher net sales when they work at companies with continuous sales training.

 Plus, sales itself is evolving.
 Strategies that worked 10 years ago probably won’t be effective today -- and strategies that worked 20 years ago will totally flop.
-You can’t call people out of thin air and nurture prospects by taking them golfing: Only 1% of cold calls actually result in meetings, and prospects are now looking for unique insights into their business strategy rather than a couple free rounds.
+You can’t call people out of thin air and nurture prospects by taking them golfing: cold calling has a 1-3% success rate for earning an initial meeting, and prospects are now looking for unique insights into their business strategy rather than a couple free rounds.

 If you don’t change your pace to match the beat of the modern buyer's drum, you won’t be able to work with them.